mikeroyal/Self-Hosting-Guide/README.md

 [Yeagar ai](https://github.com/yeagerai/yeagerai-agent) is a Langchain Agent creator designed to help you build, prototype, and deploy AI-powered agents with ease.

+[LocalAI](https://localai.io/) is a self-hosted, community-driven, local OpenAI-compatible API.
+Drop-in replacement for OpenAI running LLMs on consumer-grade hardware with no GPU required.
+It's an API to run ggml compatible models: llama, gpt4all, rwkv, whisper, vicuna, koala, gpt4all-j, cerebras, falcon, dolly, starcoder, and many others.

 [DoctorGPT](https://github.com/ingyamilmolinar/doctorgpt) is a lightweight self-contained binary that monitors your application logs for problems and diagnoses them.

 [HttpGPT](https://github.com/lucoiso/UEHttpGPT/releases) is an Unreal Engine 5 plugin that facilitates integration with OpenAI's GPT based services (ChatGPT and DALL-E) through asynchronous REST requests, making it easy for developers to communicate with these services.
 It also includes Editor Tools to integrate Chat GPT and DALL-E image generation directly in the Engine.